thaydan/ocp7/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;"password":"your_password"
 }

-This will return your token.
+This will return your bearer token.

-## Add your token in your requests
-[explain]

 ## Make a request
 Some examples :
 - Get the list of the available products : /api/product
 - Get the detail of a product : /api/product/{product_id}

+Don't forget to include the bearer token in the headr of your request.

 This will return a JSON response.